 What Are Snake Plants?

-The snake plant, or Dracaena trifasciata, is an attractive house plant popular in many homes worldwide.
+The snake plant, or Sansevieria trifasciata, is an attractive house plant popular in many homes worldwide.
 They are native to tropical climates in West Africa.
 It is a hardy, beautiful plant that is easy to grow, even for beginners.

 Snake plants grow upward in a tightly bound, pointed structure.
 Each leaf has its own green hues and variations between seafoam and forest green.
 The leaves are stiff and crisp—not bendy or long-flowing.
 These plants can grow well in both low light and high light environments.